FbW43-2/bdl02_Sinclair_git_cheatsheet/Readme.md

 3. `git push` i have time

 This comment sends the committed changes to a server.
 It is used to upload local repository content to a remote repository

+## 5. Branching
+- `git branch branch_name `
+Create a new branch
+**Attention:** this will not move you to a new branch.
+You will new to use `git Checkout` for that.
+- `git Checkout branch_name`
+Switch to the new branch and work on changes there.
+- `git branch -l`
+List the avaiable branches and see which one i am on now